 When asked if the data stream was overwhelming to manage Heinrich said, “Well, not yet.
 We are just getting started.
 The system is designed for what SEGA is expected to look like in ten years, where we expect to have 50 billion data points.”

 Amy Whipple, an Assistant Professor in Biology and the Director of the Merriam-Powell Research Station who oversees the day-to-day activities at SEGA, has been conducting some of her own research at the garden sites.
-Whipple has studied pinyon pine, Southwestern white pine, and has a proposal to study cottonwood in process.
+Whipple has studied Piñon Pine, Southwestern White Pine, and has a proposal to study Cottonwood in process.

-Whipple says that models currently suggest that pinyon pine will be gone from Arizona within the next 50 years, adding that the models do not take into account possibilities for evolution, or genetic variance that might help the pinyon survive.
-So her research is largely asking, will trees from hotter, drier locations have a better chance of surviving climate change?
+Whipple says that models currently suggest that Piñon Pine will be gone from Arizona within the next 50 years, adding that the models do not take into account possibilities for evolution or genetic variance that might help the Piñon survive.
+Her research is largely asking, will trees from hotter, drier locations have a better chance of surviving climate change?
 “We’re trying to do that with a number of different species to look for ways to mitigate the effects of climate change in the Southwest.”

 Climate Change Predictions and Considerations